A Quick Way To Simplify Nutrition

 Muscle Food = Proteins (meat, eggs, fish, beans/legumes, some cheese, greek yogurt, jerky, protein smoothies, etc)

 Brain Food = Healthy Fats (nuts, nut butters, avocado, coconut oil, olive oil, salmon, seeds and seed butters like chia, flax, sunflower, pumpkin)

 Energy Food = ‘Smart’ Carbs like whole grains and starchy veggies.

 Each meal we try to get a Grow Food, a Muscle Food, a Brain Food and an Energy Food.

 Building my kid’s meals this way shows up in the way I feed myself, too!
 In a world where food and nutrition can get really complex, simple is key.
-And, as we teach in Valeo / Nutrition, simple habits mean more consistent habits.
+And, as we teach at Valeo, simple habits mean more consistent habits.